-Painful Bowel Movements: Know its Causes & Treatment
+Painful Bowel Movements: Symptoms, Causes and Treatment

 Painful bowel movements are extremely common.
 Another term is dyschezia.
 Most people will experience a painful stool once.
-If this is a one-time or isolated event, you probably don't need to be too concerned.
-However, if you would describe most of your stools as painful, there could be an underlying cause.
+If this is a one-time or isolated event, you don't need to be too concerned.

 Causes of Painful Bowel Movements

 There are a variety of potential causes of painful stools.
-It is important to always see your doctor if you experience pain or discomfort.
+It is always important to see your doctor if you experience pain or discomfort.
 Here are some of the most common causes of pain during bowel movements.

-constipation and diarrhea
+Constipation and diarrhea

 Occasionally we eat something that doesn't agree with us, have unusual levels of stress, inadequate hydration, an interruption in our normal routine, or any other event that can cause an attack of constipation or diarrhea.
-Painful stools can accompany both diarrhea and constipation, but if you experience constipation or constant diarrhea, it is always important to see your doctor determine the cause.
+Painful stools can accompany both diarrhea and constipation, but if you experience constipation or constant diarrhea, it is always important to see your doctor to determine the cause.

 Food intolerances